nationalparkservice/QC-tips-and-tricks/3_select_distinct_left_join/3_select_distinct_left_join.md

 # 3_2_Using_left_joins

-Because the typo included an additional letter, the error,'UAA' on record 12, was easy to spot.
+Because the typo above included an additional letter, the error 'UAA' on record 12, was easy to spot.
 But what if carrier code had been two characters like all the rest or if we didn't know the correct codes for carriers?
 We could have a subject expert verify them for us or if a look-up table is available, we could test to see if all the values in our list show up correctly in the look-up table.
 In the following code, I'm testing the unique carrier list against the airlines look-up table.
-Note that the inner join flags the typo with an 'NA'.
+Note that the left join flags the typo with an 'NA'.

     flights_bad |>
       distinct(carrier) |>